nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 # You Might Not Want an Enum

-The situation I want to examine is when a Swift project has a _data type with a bunch of preset values_.
-That’s a pretty vague description, and it can include:
+The situation I want to examine is when a Swift project has a **data type with a bunch of preset values**.
+That’s (intentionally) a pretty vague description, and it can include:
 * The set of all HTTP methods: GET, PUT, POST, DELETE, and so on.
 * Possible roles for users on a platform: Admin, Moderator, User, Guest, etc.
 * Models of non-player characters in a video game.
 * A client-side list of supported countries and their flags.
 * A set of themes for users to customize their UI.

-The list of scenarios fitting this criteria is quite long, and the related style discussion that comes up is: *should the data type be a struct or an enum*?
+The list of scenarios fitting this criteria is quite long, and the related style discussion that comes up is: **should the data type be a struct or an enum**?
 Both of the following definitions have the same callsite and usage semantics.
 ```swift
 enum Country {
   // ...